Asashou/notes/13_clustering/13_clustering.md

     - in that case, the question is "are my treatment data significantly different from control", and you use a stats test to answer that
     - there's no clustering required, because your data already come with built-in labels!

-- sometimes you have a bunch of data, with no specific hypothesis that you're testing, no treatment vs. control
+- you might collect a bunch of data, with no specific hypothesis that you're testing, no treatment vs. control
-    - your data points come without labels, i.e. they're unclustered, all coloured the same
+    - your data points come without labels, i.e. they're unclustered, all have the same colour
     - you might wonder if your data naturally fall into various clusters/categories, or if they're just one big continuous cloud of smoothly varying data points
     - if they **do** form clusters, then you should probably analyze each cluster separately instead of lumping all your data together
     - clustering is a type of exploratory data analysis